Cheapest 2-year & long fixed energy deals in the UK (July 2026)

 How we assess "cheapest" on this page

-Because tariffs vary by customer circumstances, we don’t name a single “cheapest” supplier for everyone.
-Instead, we explain how to find the cheapest option for your situation and what changes the result.
+Because tariffs vary by customer circumstances, the headline figures (So Energy £1,612, Outfox £1,624, OVO £1,705 and the £1,862 cap) are typical dual-fuel direct-debit estimates.
+We explain how to find the cheapest option for your situation and what changes the result.

 Important: Always read the tariff information label / key facts before you agree.
 If anything looks unclear (e.g., exit fees or end dates), ask for confirmation in writing.

-Ready to check today’s cheapest two‑year fix for your postcode?
+Ready to check today's cheapest fix for your postcode?

 Get a whole-of-market comparison and a clear breakdown of unit rates, standing charges and key terms.
 No pressure to switch.